Alexis-Marion/MitoPhy/README.md

 - Mandatory step
 ```

-Similar to [3.1.1](#311-Write-taxa-name), this panel allows the user to select an operating directory for the rest of his data manipulation.
+Similar to [3.1.1](#311-Write-taxa-name), this panel allows the user to select an operating directory for the rest of the data manipulation.
 The structure here consists of the main directory with a gene-related subdirectory.

 #### 4.2.2 Align